PlayON! Sports Network

 PlayOn!
 Sports Network is an American high school sports media company, an aggregator of high school sports video.
 It launched in 2006 and is headquartered in Atlanta, Georgia, with offices in the Midwest and California.

 History

 The PlayOn!
-Sports Network began as a division of Turner Broadcasting and Time Warner, Inc. The company launched in August 2006 and was then primarily focused on producing and digitally streaming collegiate sporting events.
+Sports Network began as a division of Turner Broadcasting System and Time Warner, Inc. The company launched in August 2006 and was then primarily focused on producing and digitally streaming collegiate sporting events.
 In 2008, it spun out from Turner Broadcasting.
 Their first high school sports broadcast came in early 2009 when the group produced a webcast of a Georgia state wrestling championship.

-Operating Divisions
+Operating divisions

 The NFHS Network

 The NFHS Network is a joint venture of the National Federation of State High School Associations (NFHS), its member State Associations and PlayOn!.
 The NFHS is located in Indianapolis, Indiana, and is the national leadership organization for high school sports and performing arts activities.
 PlayOn! manages the day-to-day operations of the NFHS Network, which delivers live and on demand high school events at www.NFHSnetwork.com as well as through mobile apps.